Ja'Marr Chase Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- This week Chase will face the NFL's 26th-ranked pass defense (263.8 yards allowed per game).
+- The Titans have the NFL's 26th-ranked pass defense this season, yielding 263.8 yards per game through the air.

-- With 24 passing TDs conceded this season, the Titans defense is ranked eighth in the league.

 Recent Performances

-- In last week's outing against the Raiders, Chase totaled 116 yards on nine receptions.
+- Against the Raiders in the AFC Wild Card round, Chase racked up 116 yards on nine receptions (12 targets).

-- Over his last three games, Chase has caught 22 passes on 28 targets for 408 yards and three touchdowns, averaging 136.0 yards per game.
+- Chase's 28 targets have resulted in 22 receptions for 408 yards (136.0 ypg) and three touchdowns in his last three games.

 Chase's Cincinnati Teammates